IBM/z_ansible_collections_samples/zos_core/jobs/submit_query_retrieve/README.md

-# Convert Encoding
+# Submit batch jobs, query and retrieve job output

-This sample playbook demonstrates how to perform encoding conversions on USS using modules included in the Red Hat Ansible Certified  Content for IBM Z core collection.
+This sample playbook demonstrates how to submit batch jobs, query and retrieve job output using modules included in the Red Hat Ansible Certified  Content for IBM Z core collection.

 ## Getting Started